cits5501/cits5501.github.io/src/faq.md

 No, we generally will remove access to previous online tests while a test is in progress.
 If you want to make use of feedback you were given on a previous test, you should compile your own notes incorporating this feedback.

+### If I obtain Moodle feedback on a code question multiple times, will I be penalized? { #moodle-penalties }

+In an assessed quiz, test or exam, there is no penalty for requesting feedback (via the "check" button in Moodle) as many times as you like.
+This is part of the University's assessment policy.

+*Unassessed* quizzes and exercises may behave differently – their aim is to help you gauge how well you understood concepts and techniques at the time you started the quiz, and might reduce marks awarded for a question if you need to check or submit it multiple times.

 ### What if a network infrastructure outage occurs during a test? { #test-outages }